tapanih/pathfinding-algorithm-comparison/documentation/implementation.md

 6. Else calculate the distance to the start node through the parent node.
 If it is shorter than the current distance, then update the distance and add the neighbour to the heap.
 7. After all neighbours have been processed, go back to step 3.
 If the heap is empty then there is no possible path.

-This is the search function that is also used by other algorithms.
+This is a search function that is also used by other algorithms.

 ### A* algorithm